chetanprophecy/dbt-dimensional-modelling/docs/part07-consume-model.md

 }
 ```

-If your BI tool doesn’t have a semantic layer that supports relationships, then you will have to reflect that relationship by creating a One Big Table (OBT) that joins the fact table against all of its dimension tables.
+If your BI tool doesn???t have a semantic layer that supports relationships, then you will have to reflect that relationship by creating a One Big Table (OBT) that joins the fact table against all of its dimension tables.

 ```sql
 with f_sales as (